 Authentic and Applied Patina - Why it Matters

-Stikwood uses naturally weathered reclaimed materials, showcasing the beauty of the original patina.
-We’re all about authenticity and we thought it would be fun to talk a little bit about one of our favorite things features of Stikwood’s reclaimed materials.
+Stikwood uses naturally weathered wood materials, showcasing the beauty of the original patina.
+We’re all about authenticity and we thought it would be fun to talk a little bit about one of our favorite features of Stikwood’s reclaimed materials.

 What is patina?